birchill/10ten-ja-reader/CONTRIBUTING.md

 Hi!

-Thank you for offering to contribute!
+Thank you so much for offering to contribute!
 Here are a few tips that might help.

 # Table of Contents